jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ##### Evaludating models

-There are several metrics to assess the performance of topic models: the held-out likelihood, residuals, semantic coherence, and exclusivity.
-In this course, we examine the relationship between semantic coherence and exclusivity to understand the trade-off involved in selecting K.
+There are several metrics to assess topic models' performance: the held-out likelihood, residuals, semantic coherence, and exclusivity.
+This course examines the relationship between semantic coherence and exclusivity to understand the trade-off involved in selecting K.

 ```r